 Select Elastic Container Instance resources from the filter results and click Allocate.
 In the Allocate dialog box, select the cost center that you added and click OK.

 In the left-side navigation pane, choose Cost Management > Cost Analysis.
-In the Filters section of the Cost Analysis page, filter costs by cost center and tag to view cost analysis.
+Filter costs by cost center and tag to view the cost analysis.

 NoteThe first time you use the cost analysis feature, follow the on-screen instructions to enable the feature.

 On the Cost Analysis page, the display mode of charts varies based on the value of Category.
 The filters that you select from the Filters section on the right filter the data that you want to view.
-For example, you can select Instance Tag from the Category drop-down list, and select the tags that you want to view in the Filters section.
-This way, you can view the cost details of the resources that have the tags bound.
+For example, you can select Instance Tag from the Category drop-down list, and then select the tags that you want to view in the Filters section.
+This way, you can view the cost details of the resources to which the tags are added.